atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 For more information about these differences, see the previous [RDF chapter](./rdf.md).

-## Hierarchy model and authorization
+## Hierarchy model, authorization, authentication

+Atomic Data identities (Agents) are a combination of HTTP based, and cryptography (public / private key) based.
+In Atomic, all actions (from GET requests to Commits) are signed using the private key of the Agent.
+This makes Atomic Data a bit more unconventional, but also makes its auth mechanism very decentralized and lightweight.

+Solid uses HTTP based WebID identifiers combined with an OIDC flow.

-Atomic Data uses `parent-child` hierarchies to model data and performan authorization checks.
+Atomic Data uses `parent-child` [hierarchies](../hierarchy.md) to model data and performan authorization checks.
 This closely resembles how filesystems work, and is therefore familiar to most users.
-Solid uses

 ## Solid is more mature